hellerve/ptolemy/done.md

 book shelf.
 I’m pretty sure I never read it before, but  who knows.
 It’s a good book without much in the way of a dramatic arc, but it’s interestingly told—though the last 30 pages or so are a little painful and drawn out.

+* *Hydriotaphia, Urn Burial, or, a Discourse of the Sepulchral Urns lately found in Norfolk* by Thomas Browne (1658)

+One of the most interesting, weird, exciting to read books I’ve ever encountered.
+It has received high praise from some of my favorite writers, and for good reason: it is just singuar not just in its content, but also in style and grace.

+* *Das Foucaultsche Pendel* by **Umberto Eco** (1988)

+While some of the parts of this book feel way over the top, I quite enjoyed reading it, and it’s very clearly the work of a smart and talented author.
+It took me a while to read because of its content and its scope, but it was definitely worth it.

+* *Der Fremde* by **Albert Camus** (1942)

+When I was in high school I attended a book club where we read this book.
+I didn’t have time to read the book this week, so I just pretended I knew all about it during the session.
+Everyone bought my lie, and the teacher even complimented my nuanced understanding of the main character.
+It was all a bit of a train wreck.

+Now, a decade later, I was finally able to read the book that stood on my shelf for so long.
+It’s a beautiful little piece of prose, not overly long, not overly artsy, but still with a sense of clarity and narrative skill that is quite remarkable.

 ## Management